peterkuma/ml-clouds-2021/README.md

 - night: <value>: Train for nighttime only.
 One of: true or false.
   Default: false.
+- exclude_night: <value>.
+Exclude nighttime samples.
+One of: true or false.
+  Default: true.
 - classes: <value>: Classification.
 One of: 0 (4 cloud types), 1 (10 cloud genera), 2 (27 cloud genera).
 Default: 0.
-- inmemory: <value>: Enable in-memory training.
-One of: true or false.
-  Default: true.
+- exclude: { <lat1> <lat2> <lon1> <lon2> }: Exclude samples with pixels in a
+  region bounded by given latitude and longitude.
+Default: none.

 Arguments (apply):